 Particles, environments, and possible ecologies in the Jovian atmosphere is mainly an astrophysical paper, though, and not much more detail is explained about the ecology or biology of these organisms (there is though, much more to read about atmosphere composition and structure, photoproduction…).

 So, what does this entry of The scientific imaginary creatures tell us?
-It is clear that such organisms do not exist, but this exercise does something that it is indeed remarkable: it ties up completely different disciplines and creates an scenario where imagination and the limits of biological life are put to the test.
+It is clear that such organisms do not exist, but this exercise does something that is indeed remarkable: it ties up completely different disciplines and creates a scenario where imagination and the limits of biological life are put to the test.

 Adolf Schaller was responsible for portraying these imaginary animals in Cosmos: A Personal Voyage.
 You can find the story of this process here.
-The images of this article are personal drawings (yes, I still have more to learn) based on Schaller’s portrayals (with the exception of the Scavengers, a personal creation).
+The images for this article are personal drawings (yes, I still have more to learn) based on Schaller’s portrayals (with the exception of the Scavengers, a personal creation).

 Bibliography